 With a break in Test action, league competition starts again and some squad players who are in need of game time will return to their clubs.
 There’s a full slate of games in the Gallagher Premiership, the United Rugby Championship, and in France’s Top 14.

-Last year too, Scotland would run shape against their U20s side, in training, while Italy called up players from the Peroni Top 10 league to make up numbers.
+In 2022, Scotland would run shape against their U20s side, in training, while Italy called up players from the Peroni Top 10 league to make up numbers.

 Should they axe every Six Nations fallow week?

 Discussions on axing one or two of the fallow weeks in the Six Nations have come up before, particularly with the need for a global rugby calendar always high on the sport’s agenda.
 How do you fit in all the rugby around the world?